Associate Reformed Presbyterian Church: Interchurch organizations

 The Associate Reformed Presbyterian Church is a member of the World Reformed Fellowship, and the North American Presbyterian and Reformed Council.
 Membership in the International Conference of Reformed Churches was dropped in June 2011.

 Stances regarding social issues

 The ARPC designates the Sunday nearest to January 22 as "Sanctity of Human Life Sunday," encouraging non-violent opposition to legalized abortion.
 In addition, the denomination officially calls homosexuals "to repentance, cleansing, and deliverance in the saving power of Jesus Christ."

 Members and ministers

-Erskine College and Seminary first honored the Rev. Mr. Clarke as the father of the ARP Church.
-Other founders of the ARP Church include the Rev. Mr. Harris, Rev. S. C. Millen, Rev. J. S. Pressly, the Rev. Mr. Boyce, the Rev. Mr. Bonner, the Rev. Mr. Hemphill, the Rev. Mr. McCutchen, James Brice, William Moffatt, Dr. R. C. Grier, Rev. Jonathan Galloway, and Rev. Simpson.
 Evangelist Billy Graham attended the Chalmers Memorial ARP Church in Charlotte, North Carolina, as a child; his parents were members of the congregation.
-Mr. Graham was, however, later ordained as a Southern Baptist minister.
+Graham was later ordained as a Southern Baptist minister.

 The noted Southern writer Erskine Caldwell was the son of an ARP minister in Georgia.